avishek999/avishek999/README.md

 <h1 >Hi 👋, I'm Avishek Prasad</h1>

 <p >
 I’m a passionate Full Stack Developer with a strong focus on front-end technologies like React, Next.js, and Tailwind CSS.
 I’ve built and deployed production-ready apps using MERN and Laravel stack.
 I love solving real-world problems and building scalable, user-friendly web app.
-Currently open to new opportunities where I can learn, grow, and make an impact.
+Currently open to new opportunities where I can learn, grow, and make an impacts.
 </p>